Mealtime independence

-Give your child the opportunity to develop their independence around mealtimes so they can get used to it before school.
+Give your child lots of opportunities to develop their independence around mealtimes so they can get used to it before school.

 In Reception class, children will: